johnmcfarlane/papers/c++/error-handling.md

 This document offers advice on writing robust programs in C++.
-It draws on personal experience in domains including interactive entertainment, large-scale server systems and safety-critical devices.
+It draws on personal experience in domains including interactive entertainment, large-scale server systems, and safety-critical devices.

-Contracts and their consequences are the main tool used to frame run-time failure.
+Contracts and their consequences are the main tool used here to frame run-time failure.
-Through the lens of contracts I attempt to show that — while the correctness of C++ programs is a necessity, rather than a luxury — carefully understood contracts are the most effective way to ensure usability, efficiency *and* reliability.
+Through the lens of contracts I attempt to show that careful use of contracts is the most effective way to ensure usability, efficiency *and* reliability.

 ## Introduction